Written byAmanda Wong

 Summary: This post tells you what to do when the Mac says "Your disk is almost full," including how to check storage, how to manage and clear storage.
 Apply these methods to get rid of the Mac startup disk full issue.

 This dread warning will appear on your Mac when the space of Mac's startup disk is going to be full.
 It is annoying.
 Worse, with a large amount of storage was occupied on the startup disk, Mac may fail to upgrade macOS, run slowly, or behave abnormally.
-Therefore, you need to take measures to avoid seeing this error again.
+Therefore, you need to take measures like cleaning junk files on Mac to avoid seeing the startup disk full error again.

 How to check storage on Mac